 Some sort of online presence is extremely important in the modern world of business.
 Many small businesses choose to take their services partly or entirely online, and they therefore need to build themselves a website.
-WordPress is the world’s premier website building platform, and is used by small business owners throughout the world to create their own sites.
+WordPress is the world’s premier website building platform, and is used by small business owners and web designers throughout the world to create their own sites.

 However, as a business owner, you will probably have limited time to spend maintaining and updating your website.
 It is therefore very important to make sure that you try and create a low maintenance website which isn’t going to require hours of work a week to stay up and running.
 Our top tips for maintaining your WordPress site efficiently include:

 Limit Your Plugins:

 Plugins are great.
 The allow you to do things which you otherwise wouldn’t be able to, they can simplify otherwise complicated actions, and they can streamline your website and make it more user friendly.
 However, plugins can also cause your site to run slower, and they can require regular maintenance as you update your website.
 Limiting your plugins to those that you really need will help reduce the amount of website maintenance you have to perform.